In this article, we’ll look at how post-purchase emails can help to drive customer loyalty and increase repeat purchases.

 As with product recommendation emails, using customer data to show relevant offers is likely to produce better results.

-7 Birthday emails
+7 Birthday or Anniversary Emails

 There are other triggers for emails, birthdays being the most obvious example, which allow a brand to keep in touch and reward loyal customers, as in the example below from Ted Baker.